Utsav173/expense-tracker/user-guide.md

 1. From the **Account Details** page, click the **"Share"** button.
 2. Enter the email address of the Expense Pro user you want to share with.
 You can also invite a new user by typing their full email.
 3. The user will get an invitation.
-Once they accept, they can view and contribute to that specific account.
+Once they accept, the shared account will appear in their dashboard, distinctly separate from their own private accounts.
 4.  **Privacy Note:** They will _only_ see the account you shared, not your other personal accounts.
 You can manage who has access from the **Account Shares** page.

 #### Viewing Shared Accounts